Donnie Tyndall: As an assistant / Junior College head coach

 After graduating from Morehead State University in 1993, Tyndall began coaching at the junior college level.
 From 1994 to 1996, he was assistant coach at Iowa Central Community College.
 Tyndall had his first head coaching position in the 1996–97 season at St. Catharine College in Springfield, Kentucky.
 Tyndall led St. Catharine to a 30–5 record and the school's first-ever NJCAA tournament appearance.
 In 1997, Tyndall earned NJCAA Region 7 National Coach of the Year and Kentucky Junior College Coach of the Year honors.

 After his season at St. Catharine, Tyndall got his first NCAA Division I coaching position as an assistant at LSU under John Brady, a position he would hold from 1997 to 2001.
 Tyndall helped LSU finish first in the SEC West Division in the 1999–00 season and make the Sweet 16 round of the 2000 NCAA tournament.
 This LSU team also featured Stromile Swift, the #2 pick in the 2000 NBA draft.

 In the 2001–02 season, Tyndall served as associate head coach at Idaho under Leonard Perry.

 From 2002 to 2006, Tyndall was associate head coach at Middle Tennessee under Kermit Davis.
 Middle Tennessee had winning seasons all four of those seasons.

 Morehead State (2006-2012)

 In his first Division I head coaching job, Tyndall served as head coach at his alma mater Morehead State from 2006 to 2012.
-Morehead State under Tyndall won the Ohio Valley Conference tournaments of 2009 and 2011 and earned automatic NCAA Tournament bids those years.
+Morehead State under Tyndall was Conference Coach of the Year in 2007-08 won the Ohio Valley Conference tournaments of 2009 and 2011 and earned automatic NCAA Tournament bids those years.
 Morehead State also made the 2010 College Basketball Invitational.

 In August 2010, the NCAA placed Morehead State on two years' probation for violations by boosters.
 As a #13 seed, Morehead State upset #4 seed Louisville 62–61 in the first round of the 2011 NCAA tournament.